turican0/remc2/README.md

 - For each commit please use the Semantic Commit Messages: https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716
 - Be careful with making logic changes to the code and Test, Test, Test!
 I recommend playing the first level all the way though.
 Then the first Cave level (4) and I also recomend Level 5 as you have a nice mix of AI to kill and a cutscene at level completion.
 - Please build and run the remc2-regression-test project BEFORE making a pull request.
 This must pass and since it needs the game data cannot be placed in the Github Actions.

+## License ##
+### Original Source Code is Copyright 1995 Bullfrog Productions ###

+### Additonal Code is Licensed under the following MIT Licence: ###
+Copyright 2022 Magic Carpet 2 HD

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.